For Patients & Caregivers

 Resveratrol is a polyphenolic compound found in many botanical products.
 Red wine is a natural source of resveratrol as it is rich in grape skin and seeds.
 However, resveratrol is usually consumed as a dietary supplement for its purported antioxidant and anti-inflammatory properties.
 It is also marketed as an anti-aging supplement based on findings that it prolongs the life span of yeast cells (1) (2).
 This effect has not yet been demonstrated in humans.

-Resveratrol has also been shown to increase insulin sensitivity in diabetic patients (10) (11) (43).
-However, clinical studies on the effect of resveratrol in controlling metabolic syndromes in obese subjects yielded mixed results (12) (13).
+Resveratrol has also been shown to increase insulin sensitivity in diabetic patients (10) (11) (43), but supplementation did not improve their metabolic patterns nor reduce C-reactive protein concentrations (46).
+Clinical studies on the effects of resveratrol in controlling metabolic syndromes in obese subjects also yielded mixed results (12) (13).

 In vitro and animal studies show that resveratrol inhibits proliferation of cancer cells via different mechanisms (14) (15) (16) (17) (18) (19).
 It may also protect against chemotherapy-induced cardiotoxicity (19) (20).
 Further clinical studies are needed to confirm these effects in humans.

 External application of a resveratrol-containing gel reduced acne symptoms (21).
 Whereas resveratrol is generally safe, high doses can cause gastrointestinal side effects, such as diarrhea.
 Resveratrol inhibits cytochrome P450 enzymes (22) (23) and may increase the risk of adverse effects of certain drugs.
 It also exhibits estrogen-like properties and activates transcription by both estrogen and androgen receptors that can lead to the stimulation of cancer cell proliferation (18).